danielmesquitta/asyncloop/README.md

 }
 ```

-In the above example, only 2 elements will be performed at a time.
+In the above example, only 2 elements are processed at a time.
-The return of the iterator function serves to indicate if you want to stop or continue iterating over the slice
+The return value of the iterator function indicates whether to stop or continue iterating over the slice.

-⚠️ One thing to be aware is that goroutines already started won't be stopped,
-returning false will just stop new goroutines from being spawned
+⚠️ Be aware that goroutines already started will not be stopped; returning false will just prevent new goroutines from being spawned.

 ### Batch

-The Batch function provides the ability to range over elements in batches.
-The size of each batch is decided by the given size argument, in which a batch will either be the same size or less than.
+The Batch function allows you to iterate over elements in batches.
+The size of each batch is determined by the given size argument, where a batch can be the full size or smaller.

 ```go
 package main